dsaulny/Python/README.md

 # Python
- All of my pure Python projects, from beginner level to expert level.
-These projects will differ between CLI and GUI, and will be labeled accordingly.
+ Contains all of my mini-projects, mini-games, and solutions to code puzzles.